Nebuta Museum ねぶたの家 ワ・ラッセ

 The main hall is where the floats from previous years are displayed.
 Viewed up close, the giant scale and intricate detail of the floats is jaw-dropping and the smaller displays show the technical work involved in float creation that is otherwise difficult to grasp.
 Feel free to touch the wire frames and washi paper exteriors, exactly the same as those found on the actual lanterns themselves.

 The lighting in the museum is kept dim for authenticity, so you can see how the floats are lit up in the actual nighttime parade.

 Walking through Aomori history

 Walking through the museum's "Aomori Nebuta Tunnel" is not only an incredible experience on its own, but it also offers a fascinating journey through the festival's 300-year history.
 Here, you can see the changes in the techniques and styles of float construction, the parade route, and the growth of the event itself through various historical displays.

-Housed in white tents outside the museum are the workshops for the in-progress floats.
+Housed in white tents (called Nebutagoya) near the museum are the workshops for the in-progress floats.
 With convenient viewing windows, see the different stages of lantern construction and work in real-time before the next event.

 * The information on this page may be subject to change due to COVID-19.